DvoraShechter/DvoraShechter/README.md

 Thank you for visiting my GitHub profile!

-Feel free to follow us at my new profile: [DvoraShechter1](https://github.com/DvoraShechter1).
+Feel free to follow me at my new profile: [DvoraShechter1](https://github.com/DvoraShechter1).

 Stay tuned for more updates and projects!